 The course is perfect due to its vast variation, allowing students to find their niche within the fashion industry, giving you invaluable insight and experience into promoting products in the chosen fields.

 During the course you will engage with a broad range of Fashion Promotion projects and creative activities: including Styling, Communication, Branding, Marketing, Trend, social media, e-commerce, Film & Photography, Strategic Planning, Visual Merchandising and PR.
-You will be taught by our specialist academic team of fashion professionals along with an array of guest lecturers through a series of creative projects and live client-led briefs for fashion brands like River Island, Boo Hoo, Adidas, Next, Umbro, and MissGuided, gaining important experience and feedback from industry professionals.
-To assist your learning we run trips locally, nationally and internationally to see fashion shows and exhibitions - we’ve visited Paris, Milan, Barcelona and Berlin and regularly go to New York, and you may be able to study overseas in your second year.
+You will be taught by our specialist academic team of fashion professionals along with an array of guest lecturers through a series of creative projects and live client-led briefs for fashion brands like River Island, Boohoo, Adidas, Next, Umbro, and MissGuided, gaining important experience and feedback from industry professionals.
+To assist your learning we run trips locally, nationally and internationally to see fashion shows and exhibitions - we’ve visited Paris, Milan, Barcelona and Berlin and regularly go to New York, and you may be able to study overseas in your second year/third year if on Foundation entry.
 All of which will underpin your creative practice and develop your work visually and academically.

-The success of our students and graduates is attributed not only to the creative project work undertaken throughout the course but also the essential experiences gained whilst working in fashion related industries during either the third year on placement or other work based learning.
+The success of our students and graduates is attributed not only to the creative project work undertaken throughout the course but also the essential experiences gained whilst working in fashion related industries during either their year on placement or other work based learning.

 Our graduates are at work across the creative industries, working in fashion, social media, PR, advertising, buying departments, magazines and newspapers.
 Because the course is thoroughly commercial and grounded in the reality of the industry, graduates are highly sought after and go on to work in areas like brand management, marketing consultancy, trend forecasting, graphic design, styling, visual merchandising and public relations.
 Recent graduates have gone on to work for some amazing companies, including trend forecasters The Future Laboratory, respected advertising agency Mother London and fashion brands Superdry and Levis.